-~~128073.2.187~~ Spectator bleachers more than three rows high in Athletic stadiums and at playing fields with field lighting.
+~~128073.2.187~~ Athletic stadiums and playing fields with field lighting and bleachers more than three rows high.

-~~1207.3 The following areas shall have emergency illumination when they either have no natural light or are anticipated to have night occupancy.~~
+1207.3 The following areas shall have emergency illumination when they either have no natural light or are anticipated to have night occupancy.

-~~1207.3.1 Classrooms, conference rooms, and other instructional spaces over 200 square feet in size.
-Flexible or open-plan areas.~~
+1207.3.1 Classrooms, conference rooms, and other instructional spaces over 200 square feet in size.
+Flexible or open-plan areas.

-~~1207.3.2 Spaces over 500 square feet in size, which are expected to have regular human occupancy.~~
+1207.3.2 Spaces over 500 square feet in size, which are expected to have regular human occupancy.

-SECTION ~~128048~~ FIRE ALARM SYSTEM
+SECTION 128048 FIRE ALARM SYSTEM

-~~1208.1 Fire alarm systems shall be provided in any building over 500 square feet as follows.~~
+1208.1 Fire alarm systems shall be provided in any building over 500 square feet as follows.

-~~1208.1.1 All new fire alarm systems and substantially renovated alarm systems shall be remote supervising station systems, central station fire alarm systems, or proprietary supervising station systems.~~
+1208.1.1 All new fire alarm systems and substantially renovated alarm systems shall be remote supervising station systems, central station fire alarm systems, or proprietary supervising station systems.

-~~1208.1.2 The policies by Labor, Licensing & Regulation (LLR), Division of Fire and Life Safety, Office of State Fire Marshal may establish more stringent requirements than found in this Guide.~~
+1208.1.2 The policies by Labor, Licensing & Regulation (LLR), Division of Fire and Life Safety, Office of State Fire Marshal may establish more stringent requirements than found in this Guide.

-~~128043.12.3 Fire alarm cable shall must be installed in metallic conduit.~~
+128053, 12.3 Fire alarm cable shall be installed in metallic conduit.

-~~804.21208.1.3 When a building is protected with a Remote Supervising Station fire Alarm System, the District must develop and implement a plan for the OSF's approval to comply with the following: When using a Remote Supervising Station Fire Alarm system, the School District shall be responsible for providing response by trained service personnel within one hour of an alarm and within four hours of a supervisory signal from that fire alarm system.
-Trained service personnel can be fire alarm companies, third party contractors, or District employees who are trained in accordance with NFPA 72 Annex A. The School District shall be responsible to confirm in writing to OSF the method of response which will be used.~~
+805.21208.1.3 When using a Remote Supervising Station Fire Alarm System, The District must submit documentation identifying the party responsible for providing response within one hour of an alarm and within four hours of a supervisory signal from the fire alarm system for approval.
+A copy of the approved plan must be maintained with the annual fire alarm certification.
+When using a Remote Supervising Station Fire Alarm system, the School District shall be responsible for providing response by trained service personnel within one hour of an alarm and within four hours of a supervisory signal from that fire alarm system.
+Trained service personnel can be fire alarm companies, third party contractors, or District employees who are trained in accordance with NFPA 72 Annex A. The School District shall be responsible to confirm in writing to OSF the method of response which will be used.